budbjames/jquerymobilebookrepos/README.md

   * <a href="/jquerymobilecookbook/book/blob/master/8-javascript-events-in-mobile-environment/recipe-7.adoc">7 - Creating an image gallery with the swipe event</a>
   * <a href="/jquerymobilecookbook/book/blob/master/8-javascript-events-in-mobile-environment/recipe-8.adoc">8 - Events Diagram</a>
   * <a href="/jquerymobilecookbook/book/blob/master/8-javascript-events-in-mobile-environment/recipe-9.adoc">9 - Enable zoom/pinch on a specific DOM element </a>
-* <a href="/jquerymobilecookbook/book/blob/master/9-building-testing-and-debugging-in-mobile/introduction.adoc">9 - Building, Testing, and Debugging in Mobile</a>
+* <a href="/jquerymobilecookbook/book/blob/master/9-building-testing-and-debugging-in-mobile/readme.adoc">9 - Building, Testing, and Debugging in Mobile</a>
+  * <a href="/jquerymobilecookbook/book/blob/master/9-building-testing-and-debugging-in-mobile/introduction.adoc">Introduction</a>
   * <a href="/jquerymobilecookbook/book/blob/master/9-building-testing-and-debugging-in-mobile/recipe-1.adoc">1 - Sample App</a>
   * <a href="/jquerymobilecookbook/book/blob/master/9-building-testing-and-debugging-in-mobile/recipe-2.adoc">2 - Testing your application in a desktop browser</a>
   * <a href="/jquerymobilecookbook/book/blob/master/9-building-testing-and-debugging-in-mobile/recipe-3.adoc">3 - App Analytics - Tracking your users</a>